 Let’s wrap up

-Promoting your podcast takes just as much work as recording and editing it, if not more.
+Podcast marketing is easy if you have the right tools.
 Whether you’re doing a podcast as a personal project or using it to promote your business, you need to implement podcast marketing strategies if you want to grow your audience.
-By using the strategies in this ultimate guide, you’ll be off to a good start!
+By using the tips in this ultimate guide, you’ll be off to a good start!